Sirventes: Legacy

 The sirventes, called sirventesch in early Catalan, was imported into that language in the fourteenth century, and it developed into a unique didactic/moralistic type.

-It also spread to Northern France, and became known as serventois in langue d'oïl.
+It also spread to Northern France, and became known as serventois in the langues d'oïl.
 Dalfin je us voill desrenier by Richard I of England is a notable example of a sirventes written in Old French.